sadiv/docs/en/docs/api/journals/LastIncomingMessages.md

 The method returns the last incoming messages of the account.

-> The storage period for incoming messages on the server is 24 hours.
+> Incoming messages are stored on the server for 24 hours.

 ## Request {#request}